 - Participate in masterclasses, seminars and workshops led by leading professionals who may also provide extended teaching for performance projects.
 This might involve you taking direction from a commercial dance choreographer or a West End director

 - Engage in community arts productions and be involved with the wider community as an integral part of our activities

-- Attend performances at LIPA and at other creative and performing venues across Liverpool
+- Attend performances at LIPA and at other creative and performing venues across Liverpool and further afield

 Experience of work